Totally Nonnegative Tropical Flags and the Totally Nonnegative Flag Dressian: The Totally Positive Complete Flag Variety and its Tropicalization

+Conversely, the sink set of any non-intersecting path collection in $G_{id,w_0}$ that is the union of a greedy path collection originating from the top $q$ vertices of $[|I|]'$ and a diagonal path collection originating from the remaining vertices of $[|I|]'$ for some $0\leq q\leq |I|$ is an extremal index. \end{proposition}

-\begin{proof} The graph $G_{id,w_0}$ has all possible vertical edges.
-By \cref{topcellextremals}, we are interested in path collections with origin set $\{1',2',\ldots, (m+n-k+1)'\}$ and sink set $\{1,2,\ldots, m-1,m, k,k+1,\ldots, n\}$ for $m<k$.
+\begin{proof} By \Cref{topcellextremals}, we are interested in non-intersecting path collections in $G_{id,w_0}$ with origin set $\{1',2',\ldots, (m+n-k+1)'\}$ and sink set $\{1,2,\ldots, m-1,m, k,k+1,\ldots, n\}$ for $0\leq m<k\leq n$ (other than $m=0,k=n$).
 The only path which terminates at $1$ is the diagonal path originating at $1'$.
 Once we have added this path to our path collection, the only path which avoids it and terminates at $2$ is the diagonal path originating at $2'$.
-Continuing in this way, we obtain a unique path collection consisting of diagonal paths which originates at $\{1',\ldots, m'\}$ and terminates at $\{1,\ldots,m\}$.
-Now, given that there must be a path terminating at $n$ and that the topmost path in our collection must originate at $(m+n-k+1)'$, we must include the unique path between these two vertices.
-This happens to be a left greedy path.
-Similarly, once we have added this path to our collection, the only way to have a path originating at $(m+n-k)'$ and a path terminating at $n-1$ is to have the unique, left greedy path connecting them.
-Continuing in this way we obtain the left greedy path collection which originates at $\{(m+1)',\ldots, (m+n-k+1)'\}$ and terminates at $\{k,\ldots,n\}$.
-Putting these two collections together gives the desired unique path collection.
-See \cref{exampletopcellextremals} for an example of this construction. \end{proof}
+Continuing in this way, we obtain a unique non-intersecting path collection consisting of diagonal paths which terminates at $\{1,\ldots,m\}$.
+Note that $G_{id,w_0}$ is the graph which has the maximum number of vertical edges, that is, $n-c$ vertical edges in column $c$, as in \Cref{exampletopcellextremals}.
+Given that there must be a path terminating at $n$ and that we want our paths to be non-intersecting in the planar graph $G_{id,w_0}$, the path originating at the topmost source in our source set, namely $(m+n-k+1)'$, must terminate at $n$.
+Thus, we must include the unique path between these two vertices.
+This happens to be a greedy path.
+Similarly, once we have added this path to our collection, in order to have a non-intersecting path collection, the path terminating at $n-1$ must originate at the second source from the top, namely $(m+n-k)'$.
+There is a unique such path which does not intersect the path from $(m+n-k+1)'$ to $n$ and these two paths together form a greedy path collection.
+Continuing in this way we obtain the greedy path collection which originates at $\{(m+1)',\ldots, (m+n-k+1)'\}$ and terminates at $\{k,\ldots,n\}$.
+Putting these two collections together gives the desired unique non-intersecting path collection.
+See \Cref{exampletopcellextremals} for an example of this construction.

+Finally, to see the converse, observe that any non-intersecting path collection originating from $|I|'$ which consists of a greedy path collection on top of a diagonal path collection appears in this proof for appropriate values of $m$ and $k$.